hmajid2301/articles/18. Using Python Tox with a Makefile/README.md

 cover_image: "images/cover.jpg"
 ---

-In this article, we will go over how we can use a makefile and tox to automate various Python related command line (CLI) tools.
+In this article, we will go over how we can use a makefile and tox to automate various Python related tools.
 This article assumes you are running bash (or equivalent).

 ## Tox